 Before our planet’s Moon was studied in detail with the aid of ever-stronger telescopes and other scientific devices, and before it was visited on several occasions by humans, many people naively believed that it could support life.
 Now that this belief has been discredited, the credulous and ever-hopeful belief that life exists, or once existed, elsewhere in our solar system has shifted its focus to Mars.
 Even if Mars has supported life in the past, as some humans believe – for which belief, however, there is presently only hopeful conjecture and no actual evidence – these two proximate celestial objects are not presently capable of supporting any form of terrestrial life.
 The question is, then, How could the physical conditions that exist on the surface of either the Moon or Mars be changed, and changed, moreover, by purely random processes, so that it would be able to support the kinds of life that exist on the Earth?
 In my opinion, even if we clever humans were to devote all our energies to altering their environments in order to make them hospitable to Life, the difficulties of the project would prove to be insuperable.

 If life on Earth did indeed arise by chance, as the many scientific atheists and agnostics believe, and not by divine intervention, now that we are able to travel to the Moon and Mars, it should be possible for us extremely clever and intelligent human beings to start life on these two large barren objects.
 However, my belief is that we humans will never achieve such an ambitious undertaking because it takes a God to create and maintain the conditions that are necessary for Life to exist and flourish, as it has on the Earth continually for billions of years.
 Furthermore, my belief is that no life can exist on them, except for temporary periods, and at a very high energy cost from the Earth, in order to keep these transient terrestrial life forms alive in these barren and inhospitable places.
 The widespread belief that we will one day colonize the Moon and Mars, just as our ancestors colonized other regions of the Earth, is nothing more than a science-fiction fantasy that will never be realized.
-For the fact is that we humans, in spite of our intelligence, ingenuity, scientific knowledge, and manifest abilities, are not capable of creating the life-sustaining conditions necessary for Life to survive on a scale as large as a moon or planet.
+For the fact is that we humans, in spite of our intelligence, ingenuity, scientific knowledge, and many technological inventions, are not capable of creating and maintaining the life-sustaining conditions necessary for Life to survive on a scale as large as a moon or planet.

 If you were to sow seeds in the dust of either Mars or the Moon and water them, even if the dust were kept at the necessary warm temperature, I do not believe the seeds would sprout because either there is no atmosphere, as is true of the Moon, or the composition of the atmosphere is radically different from the composition of the Earth’s atmosphere, as it is on Mars.
 And even if they did sprout, they would not long survive because of these and other important differences.
 Just like living organisms, seeds that are exposed to high-energy radiation become non-viable, meaning they can no longer develop into the plants which they would normally develop into, given the necessary conditions.
 The same is true of bacteria, which also would not long survive on either the Moon’s or Mars’s surface.
 Instead of multiplying to form greater and greater bacterial colonies, as they do on the Earth, their existence would be very quickly terminated by the inhospitable conditions that exist on or near their surfaces.
 If life did indeed arise by chance, then, since our planet teems with an abundance of life, it should be possible to transplant some of this life to our nearest celestial neighbours, so that they too can begin the very long, uninterrupted journey to becoming a life-sustaining planet or moon.

 In my opinion, the fact that ice, which is the solid state of water, is less dense than its liquid state is an example of God’s modification of a general rule to ensure the success of the Life Project.
-In the case of other substances, their solid state is denser than their liquid state, and their gaseous state is the least dense of all – an observation that is also true of steam, or gaseous water.
+In the case of other substances, their solid state is denser than their liquid state, and their gaseous state is the least dense of all – an observation that is also true of steam, or the gaseous state of water.
 Considering the vital importance of water to Life on Earth, I do not believe this is an accidental feature of the world we live in.
-For if water behaved like most other substances, in the winter, or in regions that are frigid year-round, the ice that forms on the surface of the water, since the air temperature usually drops before the water temperature, would immediately start to sink to the bottom, where it would melt as it mixed with and was warmed by the warmer water located at lower depths.
+For if water behaved like most other substances, in the winter, or in regions that are frigid year-round, the ice that forms on the surface of the water, since the air temperature usually drops before the water temperature, would immediately start to sink to the bottom, where it would melt as it came in contact with and was warmed by the warmer water located at lower depths.
 But as this process of cooling continued, the entire body of water would eventually freeze, provided the winter was sufficiently long and cold, and the body of water not too deep.
-Clearly this would be disastrous for all larger animal life forms, such as fish, which would all freeze and therefore die.
+Clearly this would be disastrous for all larger animal life forms, such as fish, which would freeze and therefore die.
 Moreover, it would mean that, near the poles, the oceans would be completely frozen, rather than having a thick ice layer that prevents the underlying water from freezing.

-Besides floating on the surface of the water rather than sinking to the bottom and thereby cooling the entire body of water, ice is also a good insulator, another property which favours the survival of organisms that live in the water below the surface ice.
+Besides floating on the surface of the water rather than sinking to the bottom and thereby cooling the entire body of water, ice is also a good insulator, another property that favours the survival of organisms that live in the water below the surface ice.
 This is why the Inuit were able to survive the frigid winters in the Arctic during thousands of years, by building igloos, or houses made of ice and compacted snow.
 Due to these unusual features of ice, it is possible for marine animals to live even in the frigid regions near the Earth’s poles, provided they have sufficient insulation to protect their bodies from the cold water, or they have developed other adaptive bodily mechanisms or attributes.

 Another interesting feature of the Earth is its tilt, which is 23.4 degrees from the perpendicular to the plane of the Earth’s rotation around the Sun.
 As most people are aware, this tilt is the cause of the seasons, as well as the seasonal variations that exist in the length of the day and night.
 It is also the reason for, or an important determinant of, the oceanic and atmospheric currents that exist, both of which have important effects on the global redistribution of heat, nutrients, and precipitation.

 If the Earth had no tilt, so that its axis was exactly perpendicular to its plane of orbit around the Sun, this would mean that there would be no seasons and no seasonal variations in the length of the day and night.
 Hence, each part of the Earth would invariably receive, from one day to the next, the same amount of sunlight throughout the year.
 In this case, the equatorial regions would probably receive too much sunlight, and thus become too dry and hot to support life, while the two polar regions would receive too little, and thus be too cold to support life.
 Hence, Life would probably only exist in two bands located between the equator and the two poles, one in the northern, and the other in the southern, hemisphere.
-Furthermore, since storms are caused by the differential heating of the Earth’s surface, weather patterns would change dramatically, with the possibility that storms and hurricanes would become more regular and violent.
+Furthermore, since storms are caused by the differential heating of the Earth’s surface, weather patterns would change dramatically, with the possibility that storms and hurricanes would become more frequent and violent.

-Conversely, if the Earth’s tilt were 90 degrees from the perpendicular, so that its axis coincided exactly with the plane of the Earth’s orbit around the Sun, this again would have a radical effect on the amount of sunlight received by the different regions of the Earth during the course of the year.
+Conversely, if the Earth’s tilt were 90 degrees from the perpendicular, so that its axis coincides exactly with the plane of the Earth’s orbit around the Sun, this again would have a radical effect on the amount of sunlight received by the different regions of the Earth during the course of the year.
 Although there would still be days and nights and seasons, the variations in these phenomena would be much more extreme than they presently are.
 For as the Earth made its way around the Sun, first one hemisphere would directly face the Sun, leaving the other hemisphere in complete darkness, which situation would be reversed six months later.
 During the intervening six months, there would be a gradual shift from one to the other of these situations, so that at their two midpoints, the points that we call the equinoxes, the equatorial regions would directly face the Sun.
 At these two points in its annual rotation, but only at these two points, the length of the day and night, as well as the amount of sunlight received by each part of the Earth, would exactly coincide with the actual existing conditions.
 At all other points in its rotation, however, these figures would diverge more and more from each other, reaching their maximum divergence at the summer and winter solstices, when one of the poles would directly face the Sun.
 Such radical physical changes would make almost all terrestrial life seasonal, able to be active only during a part of the year, when that part of the Earth receives sufficient sunlight for Life to prosper.

 Based on these considerations, I will make the conjecture, if it has not already been made before, that, of all the possible tilts, from 0 to 90 degrees, the Earth’s tilt is the one that maximizes, or at least comes close to maximizing, the Earth’s total living mass, by making as many parts of the Earth habitable, at least during a part of the year.
 In other words, although the Earth could support Life if its axis were tilted at other angles, it would not support as much Life as it does at its actual tilt.
 If this is true, then this means that, not only is the Earth able to support and sustain Life, it has certain features, such as its tilt, that make it ideal for supporting Life.
 If these features arose by chance, then we would not expect that they would be ideal, since the chances of this occurring by chance are very small.